I love how creamy and comforting this red lentil soup is, and how beautifully some vegetables sneak in there as well.

 - 1 litre water

-- 1 Tbsp butter (skip for vegan)
+- 1 Tbsp butter (skip or use vegan butter for vegan version)

 - 1 tsp spicy paprika powder (substitute: red chili powder)